 How do high-yield savings accounts work?

 High-yield savings accounts are a type of savings account.
-They are similar to regular savings accounts, except they also offer a higher interest rate than traditional accounts.
+They are similar to regular savings accounts, except they offer a higher interest rate.
 High-yield savings accounts are insured by the FDIC as well.

 When you put money into a standard savings account, you may only earn a fraction of the interest you could make in a high-yield savings account.
-The average national APY on a regular savings account is 0.47% (as of Feb.
-8, 2024), according to the FDIC’s data.
-However, some of the country’s biggest banks might pay even less than that.
+The average national APY on a regular savings account is 0.43% (as of 11/18/24), according to the FDIC’s data.
+However, some of the country’s biggest banks pay even less than that, and charge you monthly account fees, too.

 Interest rates for high-yield savings accounts

-High-yield savings accounts usually offer much better rates.
-The APY for some high-yield savings accounts ranges between 0.40% to 2.00% in August 2022.
+High-yield savings accounts usually offer much higher rates.
+The APY for some of the best high-yield savings accounts ranges between 4.25% to 5.31% in August 2024.
 Many high-yield savings accounts are offered through online banks rather than traditional brick-and-mortar banks.
-These online banks tend to have less overhead and could offer better rates.
+These online banks tend to have less overhead and can offer better rates.

-High-yield savings accounts could be a good place to put your emergency fund or save for short-term goals like an upcoming vacation or a downpayment on a car.
+High-yield savings accounts could be a good place to put your emergency fund or save for short-term goals like an upcoming vacation.

 If a high-yield savings account sounds like a good fit for your financial goals, here are some of our recommendations:

-• The State Exchange Bank: This bank offers an impressive 5.05% APY.
-Like our other recommended accounts, funds are FDIC insured.
+- The State Exchange Bank: This bank offers a solid 4.55% APY6.
+Like our other recommended accounts, funds are FDIC-insured.
 You can get started with a $1 minimum deposit.

 Visit Continental Bank